credsign/credsign.github.io/README.md

 # Channel
 Channel lets you publish and view content using the Ethereum blockchain.
-It is currently in beta on the Ethereum network at <https://channel.is/>.
+It is currently in beta on the Ethereum main network at <https://channel.github.io/>.
 Shoutout to the folks at <https://channel.me> for letting us use this github alias.

 # Development enviroment setup